HIPAA GuideUpdated March 26, 2026

 What AI tools for therapists are actually HIPAA compliant?

 Tools with HIPAA compliance fall into two categories.
 BAA-based compliance: the vendor signs a Business Associate Agreement with you and promises to protect your data.
 This includes tools like Quill, Mentalyc, and ChatGPT Enterprise.
-Architecture-based compliance: data never leaves your device or is processed in-memory and immediately deleted.
+Architecture-based compliance: data is processed for the request without retained clinical text in the main database afterward.
 Reframe Practice uses zero-retention architecture with a Google Vertex AI Business Associate Agreement.
-Data is processed and immediately discarded.
+Data is processed for the request and not retained in our main database afterward.

 Is Google Gemini HIPAA compliant for therapists?